 Can I eat normally with dentures?

-Yes, but eating with dentures requires some adjustments.
-Start with soft foods and cut food into smaller pieces to make chewing easier.
+Yes, but you may need some adjustments.
+Start with soft foods and cut food into smaller pieces to make it easier to chew.
 Avoid sticky or hard foods that could dislodge or damage your dentures.
-Over time, you will become more comfortable eating various foods, but it’s important to be mindful of your chewing habits.
+Over time, you’ll become more comfortable eating a variety of foods.
+You’ll also find it easier to eat if you get dental implants.

 Do dentures affect my sense of taste?

 Full upper dentures may slightly affect your ability to taste because they cover the roof of your mouth.
-However, most people still enjoy a wide range of flavors.
-Partial dentures have less impact on taste since they do not cover as much of the mouth.
-Over time, your brain adapts, and your sense of taste improves.
+But most people still enjoy a wide range of flavors.
+Partials have less impact on taste since they do not cover as much of the mouth.
+Your brain adapts over time and your sense of taste improves.

 Can I sleep with my dentures in?

-It is generally recommended that dentures be removed before sleeping to give your gums and jawbone a chance to rest.
+You want to remove traditional dentures before you sleep to give your gums and jawbone a chance to rest.
 Leaving them overnight can lead to irritation, sore spots, and bacterial buildup.
-However, some people may need to wear dentures while sleeping for medical reasons.
+However, some people may need to wear dentures while they sleep for medical reasons.
+You also don’t need to remove implant-supported dentures.

 Schedule a Dental Appointment

-Do you want a fuller, healthier smile?
-Contact Dr. Bellisario for denture treatment today at (610) 839-8967.
+Do you want a fuller and healthier smile?
+Contact Dr. Bellisario for denture treatment in Ardmore, PA, today at (610) 839-8967.
 You may also request a dental consultation on our website.
+Let us know if you have questions or concerns, and we’ll be happy to help.